desco700/desco700/README.md

 - 👋 Hi, I’m @desco700
-- 👀 I’m interested in Software developmnet and software implementation
+- 👀 I’m interested in Software developmet, IOT and software implementation (Business Analyst, Project management)
 - 🌱 I’m currently learning Python.
 Salesforce and Java
 - 💞️ I’m looking to collaborate on Python development or Salesforce implementation
 - 📫 How to reach me by email: desco700@gmail.com